 By hitting okay and proceeding to my site, you are agreeing to your data being used in this way.

-This serves two happily in one wok, but you can double it up by making it in a large casserole dish or having two woks going at once.
-It also microwaves well, so packed into a leftover plastic takeaway container (you’re like me and you hoard the ones that come whenever you get food delivered, right??) it also makes the perfect desk lunch.
+These Chinese Chicken Noodles serve two happily in one wok, but you can double it up by making it in a large casserole dish or having two woks going at once.
+It also microwaves well, so leftovers also make the perfect desk lunch.

 Easy Chinese noodles made with mixed peppers, juicy pieces of chicken thigh and fresh spring onions – a new quick, weeknight favourite in our house!